The tender gets painted on the inside.

 A gift donation towards restoration work would be greatly appreciated.
 In addition, thoughtful family members, in your name, can make a donation to the museum.

-Either way, your donation is appreciated and contributes to our overall financial security and will help us collectively facilitate much needed improvements at the museum, particularly the continued maintenance of Steam Locomotive #401.
+Either way, your donation is appreciated and contributes to our overall financial security and will help us collectively facilitate much needed improvements at the museum.
 As a reminder, the Monticello Railway Museum is a registered 501 (C 3) not for profit organization and all donations to the museum are tax deductible.
 All donors to the museum will receive a letter acknowledging the donation.

 Make a Donation now: